cookavsky/My-School/README.md

 * [Author](#author)

 ## Getting Started
 It does not have any requirements.
 The principle of "copy, paste".
 After watching Mirosław Zelent's courses, I created my first page. **It contains a lot of errors, it is not recommended to use it.
 Left for preview purposes.
-He is waiting to improve it.**
+Waiting to improve it.**

 ## Technologies
 * HTML